-On the other hand, females can also be temperamental and moody depending on how they are feeling from day to day.
+On the other hand, females can also be temperamental and moody depending on how they feel from day to day.

 The female Dachshunds tend to mature much quicker than the males mentally, making them more independent, need little attention, and are more focused, where the males are less independent and love to be babied and doated on and enjoy pleasing their owners.

 Is There A Price Difference Between Male And Female Dachshund?

 When you are preparing to add a Dachshund to your family, you will notice that the cost of each puppy varies from breeder to breeder, and the gender doesn’t necessarily factor into the price very often.